PraSoonGosWami/CovidZonesAPI/README.md

 * `https://covid-zones-api.herokuapp.com/check/containment/` `body = {location : [lat,lng]}`
    returns if the provided coordinates lie in containment zone also return list of containment places within 5Km radius if available

+#### Disclaimer

+**You cannot use these API end-points in your apps or websites.**
+**The API is protected with cors policies and can only be called from the hoisted website https://covidzones.prasoon.me** **This repository is only meant to be used for learning or reference purposes** **If you want to use these APIs in your own websites or apps contact me at support@prasoon.me**

 #### Sources of data
 https://api.covid19india.org/